-Investor Class Institutional Class Super Institutional Class Redemption Fee (as a percentage of the amount redeemed on shares after holding them for 60 days or less) 2.00% None None Annual Fund Operating Expenses (expenses that you pay each year as a percent age of the val ue of your inve estment) Management Fees 0.85% 0.85% 0.85% Distribution and Service 12b-1 Fees 0.25% None None Shareholder Servicing Plan None None None Other Expenses 27.87% 27.87% 27.48% Total Annual Fund Operating Expenses 28.97% 28.72% 28.33% Less Fee Waivers and/or Expense Reimbursements (1) (27.67%) (27.67%) (27.36%) Total Annual Fund Operating Expenses After Fee Waivers and/or Expense Reimbursements (1) 1.30% 1.05% 0.97%
+Investor Class Institutional Class Super Institutional Class Redemption Fee (as a percentage of the amount redeemed on shares after holding them for 60 days or less) 2.00% None None Annual Fund Operating Expenses (expenses that you pay each year as a percented) age of the val ue of your inve estment) Management Fees 0.85% 0.85% 0.85% Distribution and Service 12b-1 Fees 0.25% None None Shareholder Servicing Plan None None None Other Expenses 26.39% 12.35% 25.84% Total Annual Fund Operating Expenses 27.49% 13.20% 26.69% Less Fee Waivers and/or Expense Reimbursements (1) (26.19%) (12.15%) (25.72%) Total Annual Fund Operating Expenses After Fee Waivers and/or Expense Reimbursements (1) 1.30% 1.05% 0.97% Neimbursements 1.30% 1.05% 0.37 /0

-(1) Clifford Capital Partners, LLC (the "Adviser") has contractually agreed to reduce fees and/or reimburse certain Fund expenses until January 31, 2024 to keep Total Annual Fund Operating Expenses (exclusive of interest, distribution and service fees pursuant to Rule 12b-1 Plans, taxes, brokerage commissions, acquired fund fees and expenses, dividend expense on short sales, other expenditures capitalized in accordance with generally accepted accounting principles and other extraordinary expenses not incurred in the ordinary course of business) from exceeding 1.05% of the average daily net assets of the Fund's Investor Class and Institutional Class and 0.97% of the average daily net assets of the Fund's Super Institutional Class.
-Each waiver and/or reimbursement of an expense by the Adviser is subject to repayment by the Fund within three years following the date such waiver and/or reimbursement was made, provided that the Fund is able to make the repayment without exceeding the expense limitation in place at the time of the waiver or reimbursement and at the time the waiver or reimbursement is recouped.
-The Trust and the Adviser may terminate this expense limitation agreement prior to January 31, 2024, only by mutual written consent.
+(1) Clifford Capital Partners, LLC (the "Adviser") has contractually agreed to reduce fees and/or reimburse certain Fund expenses until January 31, 2025 to keep Total Annual Fund Operating Expenses (exclusive of interest, distribution and service fees pursuant to Rule 12b-1 Plans, taxes, brokerage commissions, acquired fund fees and expenses, dividend expense on short sales, other expenditures capitalized in accordance with generally accepted accounting principles and other extraordinary expenses not incurred in the ordinary course of business) from exceeding 1.05% of the daily net assets of the Fund's Investor Class and Institutional Class and 0.97% of the daily net assets of the Fund's Investor Class.
+Each waiver and/or reimbursement of an expense by the Adviser is subject to repayment by the Fund within three years following the date such waiver and/or reimbursement was made, provided that the Fund is able to make the repayment without exceeding the expense limitation in place at the time of the Adviser may terminate this expense limitation agreement prior to January 31, 2025, only by mutual written consent.